Automattic/theme-tools/jetpack-dependency-script/README.md

 # How to use it

-Download plugin-enhancements.php, and put it somewhere in your theme (`inc` folder is the recommended destination).
-Next, include it from your theme’s functions.php, like so:
+Download plugin-enhancements.php and plugin-enhancements.js, and put them somewhere in your theme (`inc` folder is the recommended destination).
+Next, include plugin-enhancements.php from your theme’s functions.php, like so:
 ```php
 /**
  * Load plugin enhancement file to display admin notices.